Accelerate 2026 Program

 9:20 - 10:00 AM | Scaling Integrated Pediatric Behavioral Health Across States

-Together, Itai Dinour, Bonnie Hardage, and Shanna Shulman will join Deb Mahan to spotlight how sustained philanthropic collaboration helped scale an integrated behavioral health model from a single state to a multi-state effort—expanding access to youth mental health care while strengthening the frontline workforce.
+Itai Dinour, Bonnie Hardage, Anita Morris, and Shanna Shulman will join Deb Mahan to spotlight how sustained philanthropic collaboration helped scale an integrated behavioral health model from a single state to a multi-state effort—expanding access to youth mental health care while strengthening the frontline workforce.
 Panelists will explore how funders worked together to identify promising models, share learning in real time, and make strategic investments that allowed communities to adapt integrated care approaches within their own health systems and policy environments.
-The conversation will highlight what it takes to move beyond isolated pilots toward durable systems change, including coordinated philanthropy, shared learning networks, and flexible capital that supports both implementation and scale.
+The conversation will highlight what it takes to move beyond isolated pilots toward durable systems change.

-Frank Tow will reflect on the Tow Foundation’s evolution toward a deeper focus on youth mental health, a commitment to systems-level impact, and an intentional effort to cultivate the next generation of leadership within the foundation.
-Drawing on lessons from the $10M Innovation Fund and a refreshed grantmaking strategy, he will explore how funders can use flexible capital, funds, and portfolio-wide approaches to take bolder risks, accelerate innovation, and shift systems.
+Frank Tow will reflect on The Tow Foundation’s evolution toward a deeper focus on youth mental health and well-being, a commitment to systems-level impact, and an intentional effort to cultivate the next generation of leadership within the foundation.
+Drawing on lessons from the $10M Innovation Fund and a refreshed grantmaking strategy, he will explore how funders can use flexible capital, funds, and portfolio-wide approaches to take calculated risks, accelerate innovation, and shift systems.

-Join us for an intimate evening program featuring a curated conversation with Mike Marriner and Abby Porth, reflecting on their partnership and the role Roadtrip Nation plays in expanding how young people discover, imagine, and access careers in the mental and behavioral health workforce.
-The session will include sneak peak clips from their upcoming documentary, and invites attendees to step back from technical solutions and consider the upstream, narrative-driven strategies philanthropy can support to help build the future mental health workforce.
+Finding your purpose as a young person setting out in the world has always been a daunting task.
+Mike Marriner and Abby Porth will highlight their partnership and the role Roadtrip Nation plays in expanding how young people discover, imagine, and access careers in the mental and behavioral health workforce.
+The session will include sneak peek clips from their upcoming documentary, and invites attendees to step back from technical solutions and consider the upstream, narrative-driven strategies philanthropy can support to help build the future mental health workforce.

 12:00 PM - 1:30 PM | Lunch - Location: Kitchen Table